ITU-BDSA2024-GROUP22/Chirp/docs/report.md

 ## How to run test suite locally
 ### Integration and unit tests

+##### Step 0:
-To run test cases from the root of the Chirp Application.
+Make sure you from the root of the program.
 Run the following commands:
 ```
 cd test/Chirp.Tests
 ```

+##### Step 1:
 ```
 dotnet test
 ```

+### UnitTests
 The CheepRepositoryTest class tests various methods of the CheepRepository for managing authors and cheeps, including creating authors, retrieving cheeps, updating bios, and deleting authors.
 It covers scenarios like empty repositories, pagination, non-existent authors, and updating bio details.

 The FollowRepositoryTest class tests the functionality of following, unfollowing, and retrieving Cheeps from followed users.
 It covers scenarios like pagination, handling non-existent users, and preventing duplicate follows.

+### Integration tests
-The tests are set up to verify Chirp application's functionality using an in-memory database, where user profiles, timelines, and Cheeps are created and retrieved.
+The tests are set up to verify the application's functionality using an in-memory database, where user profiles, timelines, and Cheeps are created and retrieved.
 Each test ensures that the relevant data is displayed correctly on the user's profile and timeline.
 Additionally, tests for bio sections and "About Me" pages are included to ensure correct display of user information.

 ### Playwright tests
 Playwright is a framework for testing, utilised for end-to-end (E2E) and UI tests in web applications.
 These tests simulate user interactions, such as navigating through pages, inputting data, logging in/out, and clicking buttons, to validate the application's functionality.
 These tests help identify UI defects and confirm smooth user experiences across all scenarios.
 To ensure the playwright tests always work, random usernames are generated during each test run, as the usernames are required to be unique.